Fullmeals.

 Step 10: Simmer Lamb Curry

-Add the remaining fresh diced tomatoes and 1 cup canned crushed tomatoes (optional) and stir.
+Add the remaining fresh tomatoes and 1 cup canned crushed tomatoes (optional) and stir.
 Add 1 tbsp garam masala and salt to taste.
 Add 2 cups water to cover the lamb and stir well.
-Cover and simmer on low heat for until the lamb is fork-tender and falling apart.
+Cover and on low heat for until the lamb is fork-tender and falling apart.

 Step 11: Serve Lamb Curry